IU-Studies/Semester_Class_Work_Second_Year/PAI - Assembly Language Programming/README.md

    gdb file_name
 ```

-#### Step 6: These are some of the GDB commands you will need after executing the GDB command.
+#### Step 6: These are some of the commands you will need after executing the GDB command (i.e. Step 5 command).

 | No. | Command             | Description                                                                                      |
 | :-- | :------------------ | :----------------------------------------------------------------------------------------------- |